TSChallenges/npci-advcoding-playground-challenge-3-vivekDaulagar/README.md

    └── InventoryManager.java
    ```

-4. The starter files include:
+4. The starter files in the `src` folder include:
    - `InventoryManager.java` (Starter code with method stubs)
    - `inventory.txt` (Initial inventory data - can be empty)